2015 Umpqua Community College shooting: Aftermath

 Following the shooting, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) agents launched a campus-wide search for explosives.
 Six firearms were recovered from the crime scene: five handguns and one long gun.
 None were owned by his mother.
 The long gun, a 5.56 x45 mm Del-Ton DTI-15 semi-automatic rifle, was not used during the incident.
 Harper-Mercer also had a flak jacket and "enough ammunition for a prolonged gunfight".
 Police said they found eight other firearms at his apartment, and that all of the weapons were purchased legally by him or members of his family.
 Almost four hours after the shooting, Laurel Harper was interviewed by Oregon State Police detectives, but the content was not released until September 13, 2017.
 She said her son had been prescribed medication, but it did not seem to help, and that he had been "born angry."
 She told police that he enjoyed watching videos of killings on the Internet.
 Their home was so disordered, that after the murders, she could not tell what guns were missing.

 Victims

 Fatalities

 The attacker killed a total of nine people: eight died at the scene while the ninth died at Mercy Medical Center.
-The dead were:
+The deceased were: